mkvzcb/advent-of-code/README.md

 # Advent of Code

-Rust solutions to the 2021 [Advent of Code](https://adventofcode.com/) problems It was suggested to me by a friend.
+Rust solutions to the 2021 [Advent of Code](https://adventofcode.com/) small programming puzzles.

+It was suggested to me by a friend.

 I'm still learning rust so there are most certainly better ways to do these problems.

 ## Days